railsbridge-boston/cookbook/eventbrite.md

 7. Make sure the childcare question is re-enabled or re-added.

-  It should be a radio button question that says, "Thanks to thoughtbot, we're offering free in-home childcare through Parents in a Pinch.
-Do you need backup childcare to attend the workshop?"
+  It should be a radio button question that says, "Thanks to thoughtbot, we're offering free on-site childcare.
+Do you need childcare to attend the workshop?"

-  Add a secondary text field question for "Yes" answers that says, "Please provide us with your phone #.
-The child care coordinator will contact you to make arrangements."

 [credentials]: https://github.com/railsbridge-boston/private/blob/master/credentials.md